 Variables that are declared during module construction (by a class constructor, instantiation, or elaboration) may have alternate paths that can read values before they are set.
 This can happen in straight sequential code but is more prevalent when concurrency or co-routines are present, with the same impacts described above.

-Another vulnerability occurs when compound objects are initialized incompletely, as can happen when objects are incrementally built, or fields are added under maintenance.
-When possible and supported by the language, whole-structure initialization is preferable to field-by-field initialization statements, and named association is preferable to positional, as it facilitates human review and is less susceptible to error injection under maintenance.
+Another vulnerability occurs when compound objects are initialized incompletely or incorrectly, as can happen when objects are incrementally built, fields are added under maintenance, or data structures are initialized as an aggregate.
+When possible and supported by the language, aggregate initialization is preferable to field-by-field initialization statements, and named association is preferable to positional, as it facilitates human review and is less susceptible to error injection under maintenance.
+Aggregate initialization can be problematic for multidimensional arrays if the braces and initializer lists are not ordered properly.
+A structure being initialized as an aggregate can result in elements being initialized to unintended values if the data is not listed carefully.
 For classes, the declaration and initialization may occur in separate modules.
 In such cases it must be possible to show that every field that needs an initial value receives that value, and to document ones that do not require initial values.

 6.22.2 Cross reference